PP (complexity): PP compared to other complexity classes

-PP strictly includes TC0, the class of constant-depth, unbounded-fan-in uniform boolean circuits with majority gates.
-(Allender 1996, as cited in Burtschick 1999).
+PP strictly includes uniform TC0, the class of constant-depth, unbounded-fan-in boolean circuits with majority gates that are uniform (generated by a polynomial-time algorithm).

 PP is included in PSPACE.
 This can be easily shown by exhibiting a polynomial-space algorithm for MAJSAT, defined below; simply try all assignments and count the number of satisfying ones.

-PP is not included in SIZE(nk) for any k (proof).
+PP is not included in SIZE(nk) for any k, by Kannan's theorem.

 Complete problems and other properties

-Unlike BPP, PP is a syntactic, rather than semantic class.
+Unlike BPP, PP is a syntactic rather than semantic class.
 Any polynomial-time probabilistic machine recognizes some language in PP. In contrast, given a description of a polynomial-time probabilistic machine, it is undecidable in general to determine if it recognizes a language in BPP.

 PP has natural complete problems, for example, MAJSAT.
 MAJSAT is a decision problem in which one is given a Boolean formula F. The answer must be YES if more than half of all assignments x1, x2, ..., xn make F true and NO otherwise.